-Results are available 13 calendar days after the test.
-At some test centres test takers may collect their results on the 13th day; at others, results are mailed on the 13th day.
-Test centres are not permitted to give results over the phone or by fax or email.
+Results will be available 13 days after the test.
+At some test centres test takers can collect their results on the 13th day.
+At other test centres results are mailed to test takers on the 13th day.
+Test centres are not permitted to give results out over the phone or by scan or email.